Merrimack Warriors women's ice hockey: History

 At the end of the season, Grant-Mentis and Demers were signed to contracts with the Buffalo Beauts for the remainder of the NWHL season.
 In their first two games, against the Metropolitan Riveters, Grant-Mentis scored two goals and an assist, while Demers had 36 games in each of two games, on 41 and 37 shots.
 The Beauts won one game and finished the season fourth in the league, losing in the first game of the playoffs.

 The Warriors had a single win — against Holy Cross — during the pandemic-shortened 2020–21 season.
 Of the 16 games played, four were against ranked opponents.
 As in previous seasons, the Warriors were well-represented in the Hockey East All-Academic Team, with 21 of 24 Merrimack players recognized.
 Merrimack was surpassed in the number of All-Academics only by the University of Connecticut's 22.
 The Warriors also claimed three of nine spots in the league's All-Academic All Star Team.

 The Warriors finished the 2021–22 regular season with a 7–24–1 record.
 They faced top-10 ranked teams three times in the season, including two losses at home against No. 1 Wisconsin at the beginning of October.
 The Warriors won the last two games of the regular season, sweeping a two-game series against Holy Cross.
 The final victory came on an overtime goal by senior Julia MacLean, the first goal of her Merrimack career.
 Junior Teghan Inglis led the team in scoring during the regular season with 12 goals and 18 points.

 In the Beijing Winter Olympics in February 2022, graduate student Dominika Lásková and former Warrior Katerina Bukolska skated for the Czech national team.
 They were the first Merrimack women's hockey players to compete in the Olympics.
 The Czech Republic team, appearing in the country's first Olympic women's ice hockey tournament, lost to the U.S. in the quarterfinal round 4–1 despite holding the Americans scoreless in the first period and briefly taking the lead in the second.

+In their 2022-2023 season the Warriors finished with a 9-25-2 record.
+They made it to the opening round of the Hockey East Playoffs where they played Boston University and won 5-4 after going into overtime.
+They were then scheduled to play Northeastern in the first round of the Hockey East playoffs where they lost 5-1.
+In the 2022-23 season the Warriors had 23 of their players make the Hockey East All-Academic Team, which tied them for the most in the conference.

+To start the 2023-2024 Head Coach Erin Hamlen hired two new assistant coaches, adding Stephanie Wood and Danielle Blanchard along with 8 new incoming players.